This qualification has two stages, each comprising 120 credits.

 Further information about Early Childhood qualifications can be found:

-This diploma qualification may also be helpful if you’re interested in primary teaching (3-8 years) with Qualified Teacher Status (QTS).
-However, since the OU doesn’t offer teacher training for this age range, we cannot guarantee automatic progression to ITE training programmes.
+This diploma qualification may also be helpful if you’re interested in further training of Early Years Initial Teacher Training (Early Years Teacher Status – birth to 5) or postgraduate qualifications in primary teaching with Qualified Teacher Status (QTS).
+However, we cannot guarantee automatic progression to ITE training programmes.
 Check with your local ITE training provider about their entry policy.
 For up-to-date information visit the Department for Education website in England; the Teach in Scotland website in Scotland; the Department of Education in Northern Ireland; and the Teacher Training & Education in Wales website.

 Many graduate-level jobs are open to graduates of any discipline, particularly in business, finance, management consultancy and the public sector.
 Some careers may require further study, training and/or work experience beyond your degree.